-The main construction material options for hiking boots are broadly summarized below:
+The main construction material options for hiking boots are broadly summarized in the table below:

 A practical consideration for any pair of hiking boots is weight.
 This can be more relevant for certain types of hiking than others.
 For example, if you are planning to do a lot of backpacking, a sturdy but ideally lighter hiking boot could be preferable.